 Negotiated cash fed cattle trade remained undeveloped through Thursday afternoon.

-Wholesale beef values were lower on light to moderate demand and offerings, according to the Agricultural Marketing Service.
+Wholesale beef values were steady on Choice and lower on Select with light to moderate demand and moderate offerings, according to the Agricultural Marketing Service.

-The Dow Jones Industrial Average closed 220 points lower.
-The S&P 500 closed 25 points lower.
-The NASDAQ was down 86 points.
+The Dow Jones Industrial Average closed 88 points higher.
+The S&P 500 closed 11 points higher.
+The NASDAQ was up 63 points.